meltoner/agrofelis/components/connectivity/readme.md

-This folder acomodates the development of a networking server running on docker uppon which all modules are connected to brodcast their data and receive their commands.
+This folder accommodates the development of a networking server running on docker upon which all modules are connected to broadcast their data and receive their commands.
-The server uses the Serial interface the http and the web sockets interfaces and is able to record, route, and brodcast the combined information to recepients of interst.
+The server uses the Serial interface the HTTP and the web sockets interfaces and is able to record, route, and broadcast the combined information to recipients of interest.

-consider node js as it apears more fit for the job
+Consider node js, which appears to be more suitable for the job.
 - https://gist.github.com/gabonator/3fae3e455c9d7518af71

 - https://snyk.io/blog/choosing-the-best-node-js-docker-image/